BIOMIMIC TRIPLE ACTION CAMPAIGN

 Creative Intent

-Create a low-barrier, high-reward entry point that informed and rewarded without overwhelming.
+Create a low-barrier, high-reward entry point that educates without overwhelming.

 UX & Visual Features